chriskrycho/v4.chriskrycho.com/about.txt

 * We live in Colorado.

-* I write software for a living—these days mostly [TypeScript](http://www.typescriptlang.org) (with a nice smattering of HTML and SCSS) in a large [Ember.js](https://emberjs.com) app.
-Past work has included Fortran, C, PHP, C++, Python, and JavaScript.
-As part of that, I maintain several open source projects, most importantly:
+* I write software for a living—these days mostly [TypeScript](http://www.typescriptlang.org) (with a nice smattering of <abbr>HTML</abbr> and <abbr>SCSS</abbr>, and now even some <abbr>CSS</abbr> Modules!) in a large [Ember.js](https://emberjs.com) app.
+I also sometimes dip my toes into the C^♯^ and F^♯^ codebases at work, and I do an awful lot of [Rust](https://www.rust-lang.org) related things on the side, including some WebAssembly!
+Past work has included Fortran, C, <abbr>PHP</abbr>, C++, Python, and JavaScript.

+    I also maintain several open source projects, most importantly:

     * [ember-cli-typescript](https://github.com/typed-ember/ember-cli-typescript) – use TypeScript in your Ember.js 2.x apps!

     * [True Myth](https://github.com/chriskrycho/true-myth/tree/master/src) – a library for safer programming in JavaScript, with first-class support for TypeScript. (`Maybe` and `Result` types and helpers!)

 * I host podcasts!